Kaskere/burden-tests-TRAPD/README.md

 AC, AN etc. tags can be added by BCFTools plugin https://samtools.github.io/bcftools/howtos/plugin.fill-tags.html

-External controls - gnomAD or any other suitable repo
+External controls - gnomAD v3.1 genomes or any other suitable repo